 I have met other designers for coffee, its interesting to meet and talk about projects they are working on and to learn something new about a new avenue and project you are thinking of which you have no knowledge about but would like to speak to someone about it that does.

-What has worked for me is to skill swap, rather then taking something for nothing.
+What has worked for me is to skill swap, rather than taking something for nothing.
 I might give away ideas for free or contacts as a trade for information that I might need for a project, I am working on.

 How to work through the night and still create good work

-No body enjoys working through the night but sometimes it just has to be done, because of a really tight deadline, or just because you have taken on to much work, and you have to meet the dead lines.
+Nobody enjoys working through the night but sometimes it just has to be done, because of a really tight deadline, or just because you have taken on to much work, and you have to meet the deadlines.

 Work on how much you think will be achievable working through the night sometimes you might not have a choice but to work straight through to finish a deadline.
 You have to visualize what the final artwork will look like.
 Break your project down into simple chunks and tick them off one by one.

 You will reach a point in the evening where you will lose focus and might even begin to make mistakes which slow you down.
 The best thing to do at this point in the evening is to actually so to bed and sleep.
 Set the alarm for an early morning start and resume the work again.
-You will feel a lot more refresh and alreat having a few hours sleep.
+You will feel a lot more refresh and already have a few hours sleep.
 Strong cups of coffee and being well hydrated will also help during those long late hours.

-My recent project for Chivas Regal the whisky brand involved illustrated a typographic world map which was 20ft by 10ft, what compounded the illustration, was that the deadline was very tight a weekend a half, also I was on holiday in Tuscany.
+My recent project for Chivas Regal the whiskey brand involved illustrated a typographic world map which was 20ft by 10ft, what compounded the illustration, was that the deadline was very tight a weekend a half, also I was on holiday in Tuscany.
 I had to enjoy my holiday while working on a tight illustration Brief.
 I essentially, worked early morning and late evening, while surviving on little sleep.
 I worked on the easy parts of the illustrations first, which gave me a psychological advantage, which made me feel like I was already scratching at the surface.

 How to avoid missing deadlines

 Keep the client well informed of your progress.
 It’s a good idea to show the client how the work is progressing.
-Give your client, progress information, such as development stages and work in progress information.
+Give your client, progress information, such as developmental stages and work in progress information.

-Another good reason to over estimate your time, is if you are able to work quick enough and deliver the illustration project before your deadline, you end up with a very happy client, who cant praise you enough, this can translate as a good working relationship in the future.
+Another good reason to overestimate your time is if you are able to work quick enough and deliver the illustration project before your deadline, you end up with a very happy client, who can’t praise you enough, this can translate as a good working relationship in the future.

 How to take a holiday without feeling guilty

-If you work all the time, feeling guilty is going to be a problem, as you will feel like you should be working unfortunately.
-However freelancers do deserve a holiday, since we work all those waking hours.
+If you work all the time, feeling guilty is going to be a problem, as you will feel like you should be working, unfortunately.
+However, freelancers do deserve a holiday, since we work all those waking hours.

 I have been able to completely switch off.
-On those times when I have been on holiday, where I have not had to take my work with me, which is quite rare thing.
+On those times when I have been on holiday, where I have not had to take my work with me, which is quite a rare thing.